emscripten-core/emscripten/docs/process.md

    ```
    ./system/lib/push_llvm_changes.py <Emscripten's LLVM fork directory>
    ```
+   (The library branch should be checked out in your Emscripten's LLVM fork directory.)
    Example of such PR is emscripten-core/llvm-project#5.
 1. Now we have merged all the changes to our LLVM fork branch, pull those changes with the new version back into the Emscripten repo.
 You can use